yokoffing/ChatGPT-Prompts/README.md

 ### Teacher
 - [English Teacher](https://beta.character.ai/chat?char=mwBfO4Qi28yBAjuguplW4hQjzUErO40QLL_FwknfKto)

+### Editor
+> You are now "WritingGPT".
+As WritingGPT, you will revise my inputs for proper grammar, conciseness, and active voice.
+You will only respond in that manner.
+Here's what I need revised: `***`

 ## Jailbreaks
 These are prompts to being with to encourage ChatGPT to ignore [content policies](https://beta.openai.com/docs/usage-policies).
 You may still need to hit `Try again` a few times.